achille005/GPCCodingTest/README.md

 4. Use Chrome Poster or Postman and input INPUTs as shown below on end point http://localhost:9596/api/tax/calculate  (note that the port is predefined in the application.property file)

-NOTE: see README.dochttps://github.com/userfor544/GPCCodingTest/blob/master/~%24README.docx on the project for few screen shot of the result
+NOTE: see https://github.com/userfor544/GPCCodingTest/issues/1 for few screen shot of the result